2. First: Scope

 The administrative records data (the second source of the labour market statistics): GASTAT has completed the data of the labour market automatically from government entities.
 The data includes the main data of employees, job seekers and work visas, as follows:

-- Data from the Ministry of Civil Service: Including data on employees subjected to Civil Service regulations and policies according to a number of variables.
+- Data from the Ministry of Human resources and Social Development: Including data on employees subjected to Civil Service regulations and policies according to a number of variables.
+And Including data of work visas for the private sector.

 - Data from GOSI: Including data related to those who are registered and are working, who are subjected to GOSI’s regulations and policies according to a number of variables.

-- Data from the National Information Center: Including data related to job seekers after data harmonization for those who are registered in (Jadara and Hafiz) in the Ministry of Civil Service with the data of those registered in (Taqat) in HRDF, in addition to data related to work visas for government sector, individuals, and the number of domestic workers.
+- Data from the National Information Center: Including data related to job seekers after data harmonization for those who are registered in (Jadara and Hafiz) in the Ministry of Human resources and Social Development with the data of those registered in (Taqat) in HRDF, in addition to data related to work visas for government sector, individuals, and the number of domestic workers.

 2.7.1.
 Spatial coverage: